kwaldenphd/football-exhibits/README.md

 An [example annotation that includes some of these components](https://www.lib.uidaho.edu/digital/footballcovers/items/footballcovers90.html), courtesy of the University of Idaho Libraries.
 - If you want to explore further, head to the [Hesburgh Libraries' Digital Exhibits website](https://digital-exhibits.library.nd.edu/) for various examples of annotations that in many cases go beyond the scope of what you're asked to develop for this lab.

-Annotations can go in the `Annotation` column for each sheet.
+Annotations can go in the `Annotation` column for each the `game-annotations` sheet.
 If you're struggling to make your annotation work in the spreadsheet format, we'll figure out another workflow.

 **Step #4: Write the season or era annotations.**

 Once group members have developed annotations for their individual game programs, work as a group to write a brief season overview.
+- Season annotations go in the `Annotation` column of the `season-annotations` sheet.

 In the context of this lab, a season annotation can be a few sentences/paragraph that mentions...
 - Head coach, stand-out players (or other members of the coaching staff)
 - The season result (win-loss record, and any bowl games or playoff appearances)
 - Notable games (or other events of note)

+Then, work as a group to write a brief era overview.
+- Era annotations go in the `Annotation` column of the `era-annotations` sheet.

 An era annotation can cover similar ground- a few sentences/paragraph that mentions...
 - How the head coach arrived at Notre Dame (prior work / background)